CAIDA/libipmeta/README.md

 # libipmeta

-Libipmeta it's a library to support the execution of historical and realtime geolocation metadata lookups using Maxmind GeoIP and/or NetAcuity (Digital Element) geolocation databases.
+Libipmeta is a library to support the execution of historical and realtime geolocation metadata lookups using Maxmind GeoIP and/or NetAcuity (Digital Element) geolocation databases.